 - Apply strategies for creative meetings with clients.

 - Craft an effective design brief and incorporate required collateral into your creative projects.

-- Make a brand matrix.
+- Research and develop a brand matrix.

-- Identify your ideal creative environment needs.
+- Determine your ideal creative environment needs.

 - Beneficially incorporate different strategies for brainstorming into project development.